 - assumed by the transferee, or

-- If the mortgage liability was assumed or paid out by the transferee then state the circumstances for the initial mortgage, including:
+- If the mortgage liability was assumed or paid out in full by the transferee, explain the circumstances for the initial mortgage, including:

 - When was the mortgage created, in particular was it at or before the time the property became subject to the trust.

 - Whether the mortgage was part of a refinancing of an earlier mortgage.
 If yes, provide details about when the earlier mortgage was created.

 - Whether the mortgage was created to secure borrowings that have been applied to the improvement of the property.
 If yes, provide documentary evidence to support this.